kraju3/AdyenOnlinePaymentFlow/README.md

-# ShopDrop - Modern Checkout Experience
+# ShopRun - Modern Checkout Experience

 A modern e-commerce checkout experience built with Remix, featuring a complete shopping flow from product browsing to order confirmation.